Best Solana APIs for Developers in 2026

 Pricing: A free developer plan includes 2,000 requests per month.
 Paid plans start at $149/month for 250K requests.
 Higher-volume and enterprise tiers are available.
 Pricing is request-based, so costs are predictable.

-Best for: Consumer apps, portfolio trackers, AI agents, and any multi-chain use cases that need wallet data ready for a UI without additional processing.
+Best for: Consumer apps, portfolio trackers, AI agents, and multi-chain use cases that need wallet data ready for a UI without additional processing.

 Alchemy